 When you give up meat, it goes without saying that you need to get used to such comments.
 That is especially the case in countries where culture or religion supports meat consumption.
 While some words are funny, others can be annoying.
 Some people will repeatedly try to convince a vegetarian that they need to return to eating meat.
 Their opinion is that eating meat is healthier, and I am sure their intentions are good.
 Will they succeed?
 Rarely.
 We decide for ourselves, and we usually stick to it.

-While being vegetarian is a choice, being homosexual is a given.
-There should be a big STOP to anyone trying or thinking to convert a homosexual person into a heterosexual one.
+While vegetarianism is a choice, being gay is not.
+I want to hang a big stop sign visible to anyone trying or thinking of trying to turn a homosexual into a heterosexual.
 It’s a lost battle from the start.

-After we are born, we eat what we are offered; some food we like, some we don't.
-Picky or not, in time we choose what we want to eat.
-One decides to be a vegetarian for different kind of reasons.
-Although nowadays there are more and more vegetarians, even vegans, one still has to face questions and comments from almost everyone around.
-Explanations do exist.
-One of those is that you don't want to support animal killing.
-A majority of people who question the reasons behind your choice will accept your explanations.
-Some of them will try to convert one, but in general, they will not force it too much.
+People opt for vegetarians for a variety of reasons.
+When we are babies, we eat what our parents give us; some foods we like, some don’t.
+Picky or not, we eventually choose what we want to eat.
+More and more vegetarians, especially vegans, still have to face the questions and comments of almost everyone around them.
+Explanations exist.
+One of these is that you don’t want to support killing animals.
+Most people who do not question the reasons for your choice will accept you.
+Some of them will try to convert you, but generally, they won’t force it too much.

 Think.
 Try.
 Understand.
 Accept.
-Allow everyone to live and love freely.
+Allow everyone to live and love.